ainsleydev/website/posts/optimise-seo.md

 ### Styling

 Applying no JS styles can be a bit of pain.
-A neat trick is to have a `scss` file with all of your no JavaScript styling and compile it as a separate CSS file, let's call it `no-js.css`.
-In the header of you can encapsulate this CSS file in a `<noscript>` element, to only display when the client has no JS.
+A neat trick is to have a `.scss` file with all of your no JavaScript styling and compile it as a separate CSS file, let's call it `no-js.css`.
+In the header of you can encapsulate the CSS file in a `<noscript>` element, to only display when the client has no JS.

 ```html